CAGE Questionnaire: How to Know If You Have an Alcohol Problem

 Treatment for Alcohol Use Disorder

 - Detox: Undergoing a clinically assisted alcohol detox program is an excellent first step to rid your body of alcohol in a controlled environment.
-Health professionals monitor you and often provide medication to counter the nastiest effects of alcohol withdrawal so that you can successfully detox without being pushed back into the grips of alcohol addiction.
+Health professionals are concerned about the detection of alcoholism and often provide medication to counter the nastiest effects of alcohol withdrawal so that you can successfully detox without being pushed back into the grips of alcohol addiction.

-- Therapy: There are a number of drug and alcohol therapy options for people who are rethinking their drinking, including DBT and CBT therapy, group therapy, family therapy, and support groups like Alcoholics Anonymous.
-Therapy aims to teach you new coping skills while connecting you with people who are going through similar situations, so you have people to rely on while you create new habits and friendships.
+- Therapy: There are several drug and alcohol therapy options for people who are rethinking their drinking, including DBT and CBT therapy, group therapy, family therapy, and support groups like Alcoholics Anonymous.
+Therapy aims to teach you new coping skills while connecting you with people who are going through similar situations so you have people to rely on while you create new habits and friendships.

 - Medication: Medication-assisted therapy, or MAT, provides patients with medications to treat alcohol withdrawal symptoms.
 If you drink alcohol while taking these medications, the drug will produce a physical reaction that includes flushing, nausea, vomiting, and headaches.
 Other medications block the “feel good” effects of alcohol and can prevent heavy drinking while reducing the urge to drink.

 - Mental health treatment: Alcohol use disorder commonly occurs with other mental health disorders, known as co-occurring disorders.
-Sometimes depression and anxiety can push people to drink.
-This is why it’s so important to also seek treatment for these conditions and learn healthier ways to cope with unpleasant feelings.
+Sometimes, depression and anxiety can push people to drink.
+This is why it’s so important to seek treatment for these conditions and learn healthier ways to cope with unpleasant feelings.

 Zinnia Health Can Help

 If you’re ready to take back control of your life and quit drinking, Zinnia Health is here to help you.
-Zinnia Health has a number of alcohol rehab facilities around the country, and its team of experienced and compassionate staff is trained in helping clients recover from alcohol addiction and other forms of substance abuse.
+Zinnia Health has a number of alcohol rehab facilities around the country, and its team of experienced and compassionate staff is trained to help clients recover from alcohol addiction and other forms of substance abuse.

 If you are concerned about your alcohol consumption and getting the treatment you need, contact Zinnia Health today to take the CAGE questionnaire and start your journey to your best self.
 You can also call the National Drug Abuse Hotline for further assistance and resources.